 The workbooks that accompany each lesson are sometimes helpful, but mostly underwhelming.
 That’s one area I’d like to see improved upon in future courses.
 However, the class itself is well worth the investment.

 Here’s a short preview from one of the lessons to get an idea of what you can expect inside:

 I’m adding this to my list of “musts” for any writer who wants to expand their knowledge of the craft at any stage of the game, whether you’re a complete amateur or a seasoned profession.
 There’s something to be gained from it for any storyteller.

-Next, I’ll be taking Aaron Sorkin’s masterclass on television writing, my other writer-crush.
-I. Can’t.
-Wait.
+Next, I’ll be taking Aaron Sorkin Teaches Television Writing, my other writer-crush.
+I’m so excited.
 Stay tuned for my review on that one.